From Basswood to Gingko there is an array of native and non-native species for you to discover!

 Explore the Arboretum to learn about the specific trees that make our region unique and how people of the past and present rely on their many uses.

-The arboretum is named for a great champion and former volunteer of the MacLachlan Woodworking Museum.
-Frances K. Smith was instrumental in the development of the Museum at this location.
+The arboretum is named for a great champion and former volunteer of the MacLachlan Woodworking Museum, Frances K. Smith.
+Mrs. Smith was instrumental in the development of the Museum at this location.
 In particular, she rallied support for the construction of the exhibit building, dedicating hours of letter writing and organizing fundraising events.

 Please enjoy our arboretum in recognition and appreciation of Frances K. Smith’s passionate support of the MacLachlan Woodworking Museum.